Southern Africa 2006 - 2019

 The Kgalagadi Park is a relatively small area (about 38.000 square kilometers, or 15.000 squary miles; about the size of The Netherlands) in the southern Kalahari at a height of about 900 meters above sea level.
 The

-for short periods after very high rainfall: the Auob flowed last in 1973 and 1974; the Nossob in 1964.
-The Auob river (Auob meaning bitter water) flows from its spring in the Anas Mountains near
+flow for short periods after very high rainfall: the Auob flowed last in 1973 and 1974; the Nossob in 1964.
+The Auob river (Auob meaning bitter water) flows from its spring in the Anas

 We decided to bring the harsh but beautiful Kgalagadi to the web under the name of this popular waterhole just north of Nossob camp... a place to experience the fascinating homeland of the San people.